aarondpacheco1/MSDADS/README.md

 - Jupyter Notebook: For documenting and sharing analysis.
 - MongoDB: For NoSQL database management and handling unstructured data.
 - pgAdmin: For managing PostgreSQL databases with a graphical interface.

+# Course Project Summaries

+## D596

+A basic introduction to the world of data analytics.
+Served as an introduction to many of the tools used in data analytics but no practical use of any tools.

+## D597

+Task 1: I designed a relational database and used **PostgreSQL** to properly implement and optimize the database for the order and product data of an online sales platform.

+Task 2: I designed a NoSQL database using **MongoDB** to build a flexible and scalable database for a health company to track the fitness trackers for a variety of patients

+*Tools Used*
+- PostgreSQL
+- MongoDB

+## D598

+Task 1: Flowcharted and planned code to clean, calculate, analyze, and combine data with dataframes using **Python** and **Pandas**

+Task 2: Used **Python** and **Pandas** to clean, calculate, analyze, and combine business performance data

+Task 3: Used **Tableau** to create visualizations for the business performance data analyzed in Task 2

+*Tools Used*
+- Python
+- - Pandas
+- Tableau

+## D599

+Task 1: Used **Pandas and Numpy** to clean and prepare Employee Turnover Data for analysis

+Task 2: Used **Pandas, Numpy, Matplotlib, and Seaborn** to make data visualizations and find descriptive statistics of Health Insurance Data

+Task 3: